andygeiss/web-basics/README.md

 **Table of Contents**
 - [Trash Can](0-trash-can) removes HTML elements by using drag&drop.
-- [Feedback](1-feedback) shows a feedback dialog by using clip-path.
+- [Feedback](1-feedback) shows a feedback dialog by using transitions.